 Because Captain America: The First Avenger took place mostly in World War II, when Steve Rogers (Chris Evans) turned from wimp to hero as he fought off the Red Skull and the HYDRA faction of the Nazi army (or were the Nazis merely a part of HYDRA?), and ended with Cap thawed out just in time for the 21st century and The Avengers, it figured that The Winter Soldier would be something different than Joe Johnston's 1940s adventure.
 But what's surprising is how different – and how much better – the sequel is.

-At first, I thought The Winter Soldier could be called The Avengers 1.5, as it feels more like a sequel to that hit, and definitely seems to set up a number of plot points that will be relevant to the next Avengers film - or not.
-(This is the ever-shifting Marvel Universe, after all.)
+At first, I thought The Winter Soldier could be called The Avengers 1.5, as it feels more like a sequel to that hit, and definitely seems to set up a number of plot points that will be relevant to the next Avengers film.
 But as the plot unfolds, it reveals more and more connections to the first Captain America, and the end result is quite satisfying.

 The film opens up some time after the events of The Avengers.
 Rogers appears to be treading water as S.H.I.E.L.D.'s go-to superhero, or as he calls himself, "Nick Fury's janitor".
 But the story quickly darkens into an authentic political thriller, as Fury (Samuel L. Jackson) finds himself attacked by police officers, and soon informs Rogers not to trust anyone.
 The inspired casting of Robert Redford as S.H.I.E.L.D.'s government overseer cements the film's status as an homage to '70s paranoid suspensers - in particular Redford's Three Days of the Condor.